cburdine/materials-ml-workshop/MaterialsML/unsupervised_learning/unsupervised_applications.md

 # Application: Classifying Superconductors

 Now that we have a strong understanding of unsupervised learning, let's apply what we have learned to study a class of materials known as _superconductors_.
-Superconductors are materials that
+Superconductors are materials that exhibit zero electrical resistance below a critical temperature $T_c$.
+Understanding patterns in their compositions and external conditions (such as pressure applied to the material) can help identify trends that correlate with desired high-$T_c$ behavior.
+These insights could be leveraged to discover new kinds of superconductors or to help engineer the external conditions to raise the $T_c$ of known superconductors.

 You can download the dataset for this section using the following Python code: